Chicago Employment Immigration Lawyer

-While being a common steppingstone, successfully applying for an employment-based visa is still quite complicated and requires significant proactive planning.
-However, depending on your skill level and profession, the process can be significantly simplified with the help of lawyers.
+Successfully applying for a work visa is still quite complicated and requires significant proactive planning.
+However, depending on your skill level and profession, the process can be significantly simplified with the help of Chicago employment-based immigration lawyers.
 When considering applying for a work visa, you will need to prepare a labor certification and petition.
 Your prospective employer will first need to complete the labor application and certification, and only then will you be able to file your “Immigrant Petition for Alien Worker” form.

 The five types of employment-based visas offered in the U.S. include:

 First preference EB-1 visas are available to individuals with “extraordinary ability,” such as scientists, researchers, academics, business professionals, and athletes.
 A certification by the U.S. Department of Labor is not required for this type of visa.